Retail EDI Glossary

 Master Data Management (MDM)

-A comprehensive method and/or system of enabling an enterprise to link all of its critical data to a master file, providing a common point of reference.
-This could include items, locations, or any other master data related to the owner.
+A comprehensive method and/or system of enabling an enterprise to link all of its critical data to a master file, providing a single source of truth.
+This could include items, locations or any other product data.
+Maintaining an MDM is critical to providing customers with accurate product information.

 Mobile Commerce